nforgeio/neonKUBE/Images/neon-log-host/README.md

 # Image Tags

-Images are tagged with the Git branch, image build date, and Git commit and an optional **-dirty** suffix if the image was built from a branch with uncommitted changes or untracked files.
+Images are tagged with the Git branch, image build date, and Git commit and an optional `-dirty` suffix if the image was built from a branch with uncommitted changes or untracked files.

-The most recent production build will be tagged as **latest**.
+The most recent production build will be tagged as `latest`

-From time-to-time you may see images tagged like `:BRANCH-*` where **BRANCH** identifies the Git source branch where the image was built from.
+From time-to-time you may see images tagged like `:BRANCH-*` where *BRANCH* identifies the Git source branch where the image was built from.
 These images are used for internal development purposes only and **should not be used production** as they may not actually work and may also be removed or updated at any time.

 # Description